Lehigh University - Student Code of Conduct

 II.
 OVERVIEW

-In the event that the conduct involves the Title IX Coordinator/Equal Opportunity Compliance Coordinator or there is a reasonable concern about a potential conflict of interest or bias, reports should be made to:
+In the event that the conduct involves the Equal Opportunity Compliance Coordinator/Title IX Coordinator, reports should be made to:

 Associate Vice President, Human Resources